o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/overview.md

 ### AWS Accounts {#cloud-canvas-core-concepts-cc-ly-aws-accounts}

 Your resources are owned by an AWS account\.
 The AWS account allows you and your team to share access to the same resources\.
-For example, your team’s AWS account might own a database resource so that you and your teammate can both work with the same database\.
+For example, your team's AWS account might own a database resource so that you and your teammate can both work with the same database\.

 You, or someone on your team, is an administrator\.
 The administrator creates the AWS account for your team and gives individuals on the team access to the account's resources\.